ccweerasinghe1994/BookSocialMedia/readme.md

 By adhering to these practices and continually refining the system based on requirements and feedback, you can build a robust and secure user management system within your Spring Boot application.

-# 😊Repository Layer for Role, Token and User Entities
+# 📗Repository Layer for Role, Token and User Entities

 ```java